liboyue/sleep_study/README.md

 2. counting how many times 'Sleep stage R',  'Sleep stage N1',  'Sleep stage N2', 'Sleep stage N3' appear in the 'Description' column -> multiply this number by 30 seconds to get the Total Sleep Time.
 3. divide #1 by #2 to get the AHI for one patient in one sleep study.

 * Originally, we incorrectly suggested counting occurences of 'Sleep stage W' into Total Sleep Time.
 We thank S. Haimov for bringing it to our attention.
-See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4246141/ for more definitions.
+See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4246141/ and https://www.sleep.pitt.edu/wp-content/uploads/2020/03/The-AASM-Manual-for-Scoring-of-Sleep-and-Associated-Events-2007-.pdf for more definitions.